 - Ask a short, punchy question: Keep your questions to the point – under 10 words ideally, or 15 at the most.
 Short questions mean more people can understand the poll as they’re idly scanning your page – then vote.

-Add lead generation to your online poll
+Add lead generation

 You got your poll up – and people are voting… hurrah!